cylc/cylc-doc/src/glossary.rst

       active window that is "actively waiting" on (i.e. periodically checking) an :term:`external trigger` or :term:`clock trigger`.

-      These are the only waiting tasks that matter to the :term:scheduler.
+      These are the only waiting tasks that matter to the :term:`scheduler`.
       Waiting tasks ahead of the active window in Cylc 8 are entirely abstract.